avkcode/container-tools/README.rst

    chmod +x container-structure-test-linux-amd64
    sudo mv container-structure-test-linux-amd64 /usr/local/bin/container-structure-test

-Test a single image with a specific config:
+Image naming and test configs:

+Each build target creates a tarball at debian/dist/<name>/<name>.tar and, when imported, a local Docker image tagged as <name>.
+The Makefile's test target will automatically import the tarball if the image tag does not exist.
+Test configurations are located at test/<name>.yaml and should reference the same image tag.

 .. code-block:: bash

-   ./scripts/test.py --image <IMAGE ID> --config test/debian11-nodejs-23.11.0.yaml
+   ./scripts/test.py --image debian11-nodejs-23.11.0 --config test/debian11-nodejs-23.11.0.yaml

 Examples
 --------